-During the years ended December 31, 2022, 2021 and 2020, we purchased \$65.2 million, \$42.9 million and \$38.8 million, of tax and loss bonds, respectively.
-As a result, we had no current federal income tax provision for the years ended December 31, 2022, 2021 and 2020.
-As of December 31, 2022 and 2021, we held \$154.4 million and \$89.2 million of tax and loss bonds, respectively, in "Prepaid federal income taxes" on our consolidated balance sheets.
+During the years ended December 31, 2023, 2022 and 2021, we purchased \$80.9 million, \$65.2 million and \$42.9 million, of tax and loss bonds, respectively.
+As a result, we had no current federal income tax provision for the years ended December 31, 2023, 2022 and 2021.
+As of December 31, 2023 and 2022, we held \$235.3 million and \$154.4 million of tax and loss bonds, respectively, in "Prepaid Federal Income Taxes" on our consolidated balance sheets.

-At December 31, 2022, we had a federal net operating loss carryforward of \$1.5 million which expires in varying amounts in 2030 and 2031, and state net operating loss carryforward of \$133.2 million which expire in varying amounts from 2031 to 2043.
-Section 382 of the IRC imposes annual limitations on a corporation's ability to utilize its net operating loss carryforwards if it experiences an "ownership change."
-As a result of the acquisition of our insurance subsidiaries in 2012, \$7.3 million of federal net operating loss carryforward arises from this limitation and the constraint on our ability to utilize the net operating loss carryforward arises from this limitation and the constraint on our ability to utilize the net operating loss carryforward in full during the current period.
+At December 31, 2023, we had a federal net operating loss carryforward of \$1.2 million which expires in varying amounts in 2030 and 2031, and state net operating loss carryforwards of \$136.5 million, which begin to expire in varying amounts in 2031.
+Section 382 of the IRC imposes annual limitations on a corporation's ability to utilize its net operating loss carryforward if it experiences an "ownership change."
+As a result of the acquisition of our insurance subsidiaries in 2012, \$7.3 million of federal net operating losses were subject to annual limitations of \$0.8 million through 2016, \$0.5 million in 2017 and \$0.3 million, thereafter, through 2028.
+Our federal net operating loss carryforward arises from this limitation and the constraint on our ability to utilize the net operating loss carryforward in full during the current period.

-At December 31, 2022 and 2021, we recorded valuation allowances of \$8.9 million and \$8.6 million, respectively, against state net deferred tax assets that may not be realized in future periods.
+We are required to establish a valuation allowance against our deferred tax assets when it is more likely than not that all or a portion of the asset will not be realized.
+We assess our need for a valuation allowance on a quarterly basis.
+In the course of our review, we assess all available evidence, both positive and negative, including our expectations for future sources of income and contractual cash flows, the availability and application of tax planning strategies, and the potential reversal of temporary tax differences.
+At December 31, 2023 and 2022, we recorded valuation allowances of \$9.2 million and \$8.9 million, respectively, against state net deferred tax assets.
 The valuation allowances for both years primarily relate to state net operating losses generated by NMIH, as NMIH operates at a loss and currently only generates revenue from its investment portfolio.

-As of December 31, 2022 and 2021, we had zero reserves for unrecognized tax benefits as we have taken no material uncertain tax positions that would have required a reserve to be measured and recognized.
+As of December 31, 2023 and 2022, we had zero reserves for unrecognized tax benefits as we have taken no material uncertain tax positions that would have required a reserve to be measured and recognized.

 We file income tax returns with the U.S. federal government and various state jurisdictions that are subject to potential examination by tax authorities.
 We are not currently under examination by federal or state jurisdictions.
-Our U.S. federal income tax returns for 2019 and subsequent years, and state income tax returns for 2018 and subsequent years, remain open by statute.
+Our U.S. federal income tax returns for 2020 and subsequent years, and state income tax returns for 2019 and subsequent years, remain open by statute.

-12. Software and Equipment
+11. Software and Equipment

 Software and equipment consist largely of capitalized software developed to support our mortgage insurance operations.
-Software and equipment, net of accumulated amortization and depreciation, as of December 31, 2022 and 2021, consists of the following:
+Software and equipment, net of accumulated amortization and depreciation, as of December 31, 2023 and 2022, consists of the following:

-Dece mber 31, 2022 Dece ember 31, 2021
+1 December 31, 2023 I December 31, 2022

-(In The ousands)
+(In Tho)

-Software \$ 83,016 \$ 72,481
+Software \$ 91,363 \$ 83,016

-Equipment 10,731 9,654
+Equipment 11,409 10,731

-Leasehold improvements 2,511 3,402
+Leasehold improvements 2,511 2,511

-Subtotal 96,258 85,537
+Subtotal 105,283 96,258

-Accumulated amortization and depreciation (64,328) (53,490)
+Accumulated amortization and depreciation (75,031) (64,328)

-Software and equipment, net \$ 31,930 \$ 32,047
+Software and equipment, net \$ 30,252 \$ 31,930